JuanAndrda/Platform_Techonologies_FinalProject/README.md

 ## About

-This is my personal portfolio website showcasing my projects, skills, and experience as a 2nd year Computer Science student.
+This is my personal portfolio website showcasing my projects, skills, and experience as a 2nd year Information Technology student at West Visayas State University.
 The website features a dark theme design with smooth animations and an intuitive user interface.

 ## Features